 Cheese stuffed flatbread is an easy stovetop flatbread that anyone can make at home for dinner, lunch, or a simple snack.
-Yummy and cheesy, the eggless flatbread is best eaten warm when the crust is still crunchy and the inside is gooey!
+Yummy and cheesy, the flatbread is best eaten warm when the crust is still crunchy and the inside is gooey!

 Combine lukewarm water, yeast, and sugar in a small bowl.
 Keep aside till frothy and bubbly, about 5-10 minutes.